SydMontague/DSCSTools/README.md

 You can also use the library as Python module.
 Simply install the shared library in a place your Python program searchs for modules and you should be able to import it via `import DSCSTools`.
 Note, on Windows you'll have to rename the `DSCSTools.dll` to `DSCSTools.pyd`.

+Please note, the currently prebuild binaries only work on Python 3.8.
+Other Python versions require the library to be recompiled.

 For Python documentation head to the [Wiki Entry](https://github.com/SydMontague/DSCSTools/wiki/Python-Interfaces)